MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ### 2. Add a custom icon

-Your Snap must display an icon in MetaMask.
+Your Snap must [display an icon](../best-practices/design-guidelines.md#optimize-your-metadata) in MetaMask.
-To add a Snap image, create a new folder `images` in the Snap package `packages/snap/`:
+To add an icon, create a new folder `images` in the Snap package `packages/snap/`:

 ```bash
 mkdir packages/snap/images